grkn/global_exception_handler/README.md

 * Spring context is necessary (Other than spring applications it will not work)
 * Jackson is mandotary.
-* You can check all dependencies in pom.xml which is provided only.
-You can simply remove them and use them
+* You can check all dependencies in pom.xml which are provided only.
+You can simply remove provided from them.